JamesHodgkins/OpenDraft/README.md

 - **Built from the Ground Up**: By starting from scratch, we have the opportunity to design and implement the core functionalities with a modern and optimized approach.

-- **Affordable Professional Solution**: Our long-term vision is to develop GreyhoundCAD into a professional-grade CAD program that can compete with costly proprietary solutions.
-By being open source and community-driven, we aim to provide a powerful CAD tool without the need for exorbitant pricing.
+- **Free Forever**: Our long-term vision is to develop GreyhoundCAD into a professional-grade CAD program that can compete with costly proprietary solutions.
+By being open source and community-driven, we aim to provide a powerful CAD tool free of charge, eliminating the need for exorbitant pricing

 ## License